 Upon graduating from her yoga teaching program she opened the first black owned and operated yoga studio in her home town of Jackson Mississippi. .

 Listen as Maya shares a little bit of her story here.

 I remember listening to Maya as she would tell me how she had to cancel classes because no one registered and watching as that transformed into having to turn people away and add time spots to her calendar because her studio was too small to hold all of the people who wanted to attend her classes.
 Which brings me back to the power of one.
 After I graduated I didn't open a studio but I did start offering virtual classes.
 My class sizes fluctuated but I knew there would always be at least one person there for me to teach.
 Even if that person was me.
 This kept me encouraged and gave me the confidence to eventually start teaching in a studio space where I take a 40 minute drive to get there, show up 30 minutes prior to the start of my shift to make pre-class connections, set up, and teach for an hour to a full room of sometimes only one student.
-On the surface it sounds like a waste of time but after its all said and done and my student is thanking me for helping them reach heights they didn't know they could reach nothing else matters.
-Not even the price of gas it cost to get there ( I'm lying gas prices matter but I complain less about them).
-These moments are priceless to me because I'm actively living a dream I dreamt two years ago at the beginning of a pandemic.
-The dream of helping people heal through the power of inner peace.
+On the surface it sounds like a waste of time but these moments are priceless to me because I'm actively living a dream I dreamt two years ago at the beginning of a pandemic.
+The dream of helping myself and others get connected to wellness practices.